Fuchsia glazioviana: Description

-Fuchsia glazioviana is a shrub that grows around 0.5 - 4 meters tall.
-Its branches grow up to 6 meters long and may have a purplish color with small detachable hairs.
-The dark green leaves are in groups of 2-3, oval in shape, 15 - 40 x 8 - 15 mm, smooth on top and paler below, with small glandular serrations on the edges.
-Stipules are broadly triangular, 0.6 - 1.2 x 0.6 - 1.2 mm, purplish, and deciduous.
-Flowers are usually solitary growing from the upper leaf axils, thin hairy peduncles 12 - 26 mm long.
-The ovary is oblong, 4 - 5 x 2.5 mm.
-The flower tube is cylindrical with few hairs outside, 5 - 7 x 2.5 - 4 mm.
-Sepals are red and 17 - 22 mm long.
-Petals are purple, oval, 9 - 12 x 6 - 9 mm.
-Filaments are red-purple and 16 - 28 mm long.
-The fruit is dark purple 10 - 16 mm x 8 mm.
-Seeds are oblong, 2 - 4 mm x 1 - 1.5 mm.
+Fuchsia glazioviana is a shrub that grows around 0.5-4 m meters tall.
+Its branches grow up to 6 m long and may have a purplish color with small detachable hairs.
+The dark green leaves are in groups of 2–3, oval in shape, 15–40 x 8–15 mm, smooth on top and paler below, with small glandular serrations on the edges.
+Stipules are broadly triangular, 0.6–1.2 x 0.6–1.2 mm, purplish, and deciduous.
+Flowers are usually solitary growing from the upper leaf axils, thin hairy peduncles 12–26 mm long.
+The ovary is oblong, 4–5 x 2.5 mm.
+The flower tube is cylindrical with few hairs outside, 5–7 x 2.5–4 mm.
+Sepals are red and 17–22 mm long.
+Petals are purple, oval, 9–12 x 6–9 mm.
+Filaments are red-purple and 16–28 mm long.
+The fruit is dark purple 10–16 mm x 8 mm.
+Seeds are oblong, 2–4 mm x 1–1.5 mm.

 Distribution

-Fuchsia glazioviana is locally endemic to Rio de Janeiro, Brazil, specifically on mountains near Santa Maria Madalena and Nova Friburgo, at altitudes ranging from 1,500 to 2,100 meters.
+Fuchsia glazioviana is locally endemic to Rio de Janeiro, Brazil, specifically on mountains near Santa Maria Madalena and Nova Friburgo, at altitudes ranging from 1,500 to 2,100 m.
 It is known from only two mountains in the Serra do Mar of Rio de Janeiro, where it grows in open campo above the treeline, extending from upper cloud forest.
 It grows alongside Fuchsia regia subsp. regia on Morro da Nova Caledonia, with the two species hybridizing locally.